Despite glorious weather almost all year round, summer in Tunisia begins in earnest around the second week of July!

 Maison Des Jeunes

-In the town of Beni Khiar, located close to Nabeul, which since 2006, has seen many expats choosing to live here as their permanent home, the place to head for has been the local Maison Des Jeunes.
+In the town of Beni Khiar, located close to Nabeul, the place to head for has been the local Maison Des Jeunes, which is Tunisia's equivalent to the Youth Club in the UK.
 Most towns in Tunisia have one and these great little places, similar to the Youth Clubs in Britain, offer leisure opportunities for both small children and young adults, all year round!

 The Maison Des Jeunes in Beni Khiar is housed in a wonderful old Arab house, worth entering just to gaze at the all the original features maintained in the rooms around the attractive, open-air courtyard!
 Looking at the building from the street, it is hard to imagine that this tiny looking building from the outside, actually offers a multitude of classrooms for activities inside, as well as a long, rectangular shaped room ideal for the sports coaching they offer there!